Environment, Lifeforms,Fantasy

 - It's ok to ask for a "estimated finish date".
 Usually within a couple weeks!

-- I will need many pics of your subject, whether a pet, or you, your mermaid tail, etc. JPGs emailed or FB messaged are fine.
+- ONE MORE TIME: I will need many pics of your subject, whether a pet, or you, your mermaid tail, etc. JPGs emailed or FB messaged are fine.
 Or if it's "my cat has hawk wings" or "my mertail is a betta fish" I can look that up.
 Describe as much as you can about your character.

 - I will send a JPG to be sure the art is acceptable.
 For larger, more complex pieces, I can send a JPG of the sketch.
 I also send a large, printable JPG of the finished work.